 The answer is yes.
 But when asking the question “is a bidet sanitary?,” it’s important to specify the type.
 Bidet toilet seats and bidet attachments are both hygienic options in different ways.

 (“Are bidets clean?” becomes a different question when you have one yourself.
-Some simple maintenance leads to a clean bidet. [link to bidet cleaning post])
+Some simple maintenance leads to a clean bidet.
+(How to clean and maintain your bidet)

 Are bidet attachments sanitary?